justtoconfirm/pixl/README.md

 @include font-face( 'JosefinSans-Bold' );
 ```

 The `font-style` and `font-weight` properties can also be applied.
-Should no `font-style` or `font-weight` value be provided, the properties will not be included in the CSS output.
+Should no value be provided, the properties will not be included in the CSS output.

 ```
 @include font-face( 'JosefinSans-Bold', italic, bold );

 // Just the font-style property
-@include font-face( 'JosefinSans-Bold', italic );
+@include font-face( 'JosefinSans-Bold', italic, null );

 // Just the font-weight property
 @include font-face( 'JosefinSans-Bold', null, bold );